Modern Acrylic Still Life Course

 Morning class, I’m Will Kemp, and welcome to the first course in my new series ‘The Morning Paintings’.

-I’m super excited about these because they are easy-to-follow single project courses that you can complete in just a few 1 hr painting sessions.
+I’m super excited about these because they are easy-to-follow single-project courses you can complete in just a few 1 hr painting sessions.

 Each one will follow the same approach: